jhvanderschee/hugobricks/content/en/posts/perfect-google-lighthouse-score.md

 A final piece of advice: if you feel insecure about programming [Vanilla Javascript](https://gomakethings.com/), please let [Chris Ferdinandy](https://gomakethings.com/) help you.
 He is an advocate for a simpler World Wide Web and loves to teach.
 Go make simpler things!

 *Note that the template Hugobricks is based on the MIT licensed [Hugoplate](https://hugoplate.netlify.app) from Zeon studio.
-Hugoplate scores 20 points lower on Performance in Google Lighthouse, due to the 'blocking code issue', because it uses (CSS) frameworks.*
+Hugoplate scores 20 points lower on Performance in Google Lighthouse due to the 'blocking code issue', because it uses (CSS) frameworks.*